candoumbe/Pipelines/README.md

 ### How does it works ?

-This library is built on top of [Nuke], an open source library started by [Mathias Klock].
+This library is built on top of [Nuke], an open source library started by [Matthias Koch].
 It provides a set of components that, when added to a pipeline, bring clever default features.

 Components are C# interfaces that come with a default / opinionated implementation.